Not-Baguette/Stidium/README.md

 - [ ] Finish up `post-infect` function that infects it with [Project Gideon](https://github.com/Not-Baguette/Project-Gideon/)
 - [X] fix it so it doesnt quit before decrypting all files
 - [x] Fix first run issue
-- [ ] Check if the amount of files are actually real later
+- [X] Check if the amount of files are actually real later
 - [X] Fix the grammar error on the label
-- [ ] Make a 128 long random string as the name incase the user uses `taskkill /f` (doesn't decrypt the files though)
+- [X] Make several U+200b as the name incase the user uses `taskkill /f` (doesn't decrypt the files though)
 - [ ] Stops all running programs so it can properly encrypt it incase the user are opening other programs
-- [ ] Adding a safeguard feature
+- [X] Adding a safeguard feature

 ## Preview
 ![image](https://user-images.githubusercontent.com/94969176/209453408-bd16a293-23e2-43e0-8f96-29de4b4069dd.png)